Mstager/Purple_Martin_scripts/README.md

 # Purple_Martin_scripts

-## Data and code files for: Stager et al. _in review_ "Immediate and long-term consequences of a storm-induced mass mortality event"
+## Data and code for: Stager et al. _in review_ "Immediate and long-term consequences of a storm-induced mass mortality event"

 ### Genomic analyses
-1) PUMA Notebook.pdf
+1) PUMA Notebook.md
 overview of pipeline to clean, map, and genotype raw reads for whole genome sequencing and poolseq

 2) Psubis_filter_24Sept24.log